The Sword is symbolically constructed (this is not to say that

 Cup is the understanding that results.
 Equally important is the

 construction of the Dagger that the path to the next grade may

-The ceremonial construction and consecration of the Dagger is formed
+The ceremonial construction and consecration of the Dagger is

-Zelator, and following the instructions in Liber CDXII.
+by the Zelator, and following the instructions in Liber CDXII.

 However, some suggested guidance is now included for

 consideration, but may be disregarded in favor of other methods.

 Let the practical construction be focused that suitable energies

 from the Zelator, this greatly affected by the state of mind, be

 infused into the Dagger.

 Let the Temple be arranged that the Dagger, although accompanied

 by other tools, is the central focus.

 Let the method of construction be reflected in the ceremony.

-Every action necessary to complete the
+Every action necessary to complete the Dagger is symbolically

-Let the �Word to represent the Universe’ be devised or derived
+Let the ‘Word to represent the Universe’ be devised or derived

 from the chosen chapter of Liber CCXX being memorized.

 Let a method of charging be included in the ceremony, and let it

 be compatible with the method used in the construction.

 Let the ceremony be finished with the wrapping of the Dagger in

 the golden yellow silk covering and placed within the Altar for

-three days and nights, and let the thoughts of the Zelator constantly
+three days and nights, and let the thoughts of the Zelator

-the three days have elapsed.
+unwrap it until the three days have elapsed.